bd-j/forcepho/demo/demo_mosaic/readme.md

 ## `mosaic_plot.py`

-This script shows corner plot for the fluxes and other selct parameters of the two sources from fits to both kinds of data.
+This script shows corner plot for the fluxes and other select parameters of the two sources from fits to both kinds of data.